Hyvve-Movement/.github/profile/README.md

       - To ensure timely processing, our Celery off-chain automation service calls `process_due_renewals` every 12 hours.
       - This hybrid solution leverages both on-chain logic for security and off-chain scheduling for efficiency, ensuring recurring subscriptions are handled seamlessly.

+- ### Computational Expense of Real-time Blockchain Analytics

+    **Challenge:**
+    Relying solely on the Movement blockchain RPC for each campaign’s analytical computation would have been computationally expensive and could have led to performance bottlenecks.

+    **Our Solution:**

+    - **Data Mirroring:**
+      We mirrored all successful blockchain transactions to our dedicated database while keeping the blockchain as the single source of truth.

+    - **Hybrid Analytics Approach:**
+      For advanced analytics, we combine computed results from our backend with real-time data fetched via Next.js API routes using the Aptos SDK from the Movement Bardock Testnet.
+This ensures scalable, real-time analytics without overburdening blockchain resources.

 ---